 Welcome to Flip!
 The current facilitator is Julie Erickson.
 Please email course assignments and questions to firstname.lastname@example.org.
 For any additional questions, please contact Graduate Credit Coordinator, Kim Coronado at email@example.com.

 This is a five-unit module about flipping your classroom.
-[Register Here] While flipping is ideal in a one-to-one environment, don’t be afraid to explore the possibility even without that situation.
+[Register Here if you have not done so already] While flipping is ideal in a one-to-one environment, don’t be afraid to explore the possibility even without that situation.
 There are many ways to flip your classroom!

 The Flipped Classroom has become the rage in recent years.
 Now that more schools are embracing the use of technology, this is a great first step towards customized learning.
 It can be done in any grade level, for any subject.

 For this module, you will need the book Flip Your Classroom by Jonathan Bergmann and Aaron Sams.
 If you are an Amazon user, you will find it here.